2023 Intermountain Junior Science & Humanities Symposia

 - The top 3 winners from each region are awarded scholarships of $2,000, $1,500, and $1,000.

 - One teacher from each region is awarded $500 for advancing student participation in research.

 - Top 5 advance from each region to the National JSHS.

 The Junior Science and Humanities Symposia (JSHS) Program promotes original research and experimentation in the sciences, engineering, and mathematics at the high school level and publicly recognizes students for outstanding achievement.
 By connecting talented students, their teachers, and research professionals at affiliated symposia and by rewarding research excellence, JSHS aims to widen the pool of trained talent prepared to conduct research and development vital to our nation.
 The top finishers at IJSHS earn the opportunity to advance to the National JSHS.

 The JSHS Program is sponsored by:

-Montana Tech is a proud host of the
+is proud host of the

-2021 Intermountain Junior Science & Humanities Symposia.
+2023 Intermountain Junior Science & Humanities Symposia.